symfony/symfony-docs/security/user_providers.rst

          * In previous versions it was called loadUserByUsername() *
          * Symfony calls this method if you use features like switch_user
          * or remember_me.
-If you're not using these features, you do not
+If you are not using these features, you do not
          * need to implement this method.
          *
          * @throws UserNotFoundException if the user is not found